CNC-Online-TechSupportGuides/Guides/README.md

 Thank you for helping us keep the beloved C&C legacy alive — and welcome back, commander.

+### Documentation License

+All documentation contributed to and published by our project is licensed under the **Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International (CC BY-NC-SA 4.0)** license.

+This means:

+* **Attribution** — You must give appropriate credit , provide a link to the license, and indicate if changes were made .
+You may do so in any reasonable manner, but not in any way that suggests the licensor endorses you or your use.
+* **NonCommercial** — You may not use the material for commercial purposes .
+* **ShareAlike** — If you remix, transform, or build upon the material, you must distribute your contributions under the same license as the original.

+You can read the full license here: [https://creativecommons.org/licenses/by-nc-sa/4.0/](https://creativecommons.org/licenses/by-nc-sa/4.0/)

+By submitting a guide or making edits to existing content, you agree that your contributions will be published under this license.

 ### Table of Contents

 * [Contact us](contact-us.en.md)